-In a historic 52-29 vote, Senate has passed bill C-45 (nicknamed The Cannabis Act) to legalize recreational cannabis across Canada.
+In a historic 52-29 vote, becoming a licensed cannabis producer in Canada has become possible as Senate has passed bill C-45 (nicknamed The Cannabis Act ) to legalize recreational cannabis across Canada.

 This bill was a platform staple and electoral promise from the Liberal Party and Prime Minister Justin Trudeau, who tweeted the news shortly after the bill was passed, and signed off with a “Promise Kept” hashtag.
 The legislation has several branches, including permitting adults (19+) to legally use and possess finite amounts of cannabis.
 It also defines specifications on the possession, safety standards, distribution, production, and sale of cannabis.
 The federal government granted a permit of four (4) marijuana plants per household,